strongloop/strongloop-buildpacks/README_heroku.md

 Also included in StrongLoop Suite is StrongOps, an operational console specifically for Node.js applications.
 StrongOps provides deep performance monitoring including CPU profiling, EventLoop stats, and more.

-<h4> Prerequisites </h4>

-<h5> Install StrongLoop tools </h5>

-Install slc, the StrongLoop command line tool, with the following command:
-    $ npm install -g strong-cli

-On some systems, you may need to run the command with system privileges:
-    $ sudo npm install -g strong-cli

-This tool enables you to quickly create and scaffold LoopBack applications, and provides other capabilities.
-Follow the instructions in the next two sections to create and run the StrongLoop example and create your own LoopBack application.
+Follow the steps in <a href="http://docs.strongloop.com/display/SLC/Getting+started+with+StrongLoop+Controller">Getting started</a> to install Node and the StrongLoop command-line tool, then create a StrongLoop application on your local system.
+Then follow the steps below to deploy the app to Heroku.

-<h5> Get the Heroku Toolbelt </h5>
+<h5> Create Procfile and commit </h5>

-Make sure you have a Heroku account and have installed the Heroku Toolbelt.
-Login with the heroku command line:

-    $ heroku login

-<h5> Create your app </h5>
+1. Create a Procfile in the root directory of your app that contains the following:

-    $ cd myapp
+web: slc run

-You will need to init and commit your code:
+2. You will need to init and commit your code:

     $ git init
-    $ git add .
+    $ git add -A
     $ git commit -m "init"

-<h5> Heroku setup </h5>
+<h5> Push to Heroku </h5>

-Heroku apps require a Procfile.
-You’ll need to add this to the root of your app

-Procfile:
-web: slc run app.js

-or if you want to start your app with clustering -
-web: slc run --cluster no_of_workers

-Make sure you add the Procfile to your repository:

-    $ git add Procfile
-    $ git commit -m "adding Procfile"

-Get the buildpack
+The StrongLoop Heroku add-on provisions a monitoring account on StrongOps.

+1. If you haven't already done so, register an account on Heroku.
+2. Install the Heroku Toolbelt.
+3. Login with the Heroku command line:

+    $ heroku login

+4. Once you are ready to deploy your app, follow these steps:

-Create your Heroku app using the buildpack.
-When it completes push to heroku master to complete the installation of StrongLoop Suite on your dyno.
+   a.
+Create your Heroku app using the StrongLoop buildpack with the first command below.
+When it completes, push to Heroku master to complete the installation of the node and the strongloop cli tools on your dyno.

     $ heroku apps:create --buildpack https://github.com/strongloop/strongloop-buildpacks.git
     $ git push heroku master

-The installation of the buildpack will register you for StrongOps monitoring.

-This will start your app with clustering enabled.
-If you want to monitor your app and supervise the cluster, you can create an account at strongloop.com.
+   b.
+Test it with this command:

+    $ heroku open

+<h5> Check your dashboard on Heroku </h5>

+Once you have created your app, it's time to look at the instrumentation.

+1. Go to Heroku and find your app.
+2. Click Heroku app dashboard to view the various dynos and add-ons for your app.
+3. Click StrongLoop add-on to view the StrongOps Control Panel.
+4. Click  StrongOps Dashboard to access the StrongLoop Ops dashboard.

+<h5> Run your app in clustered mode through Heroku </h5>

+Update the start command in the Procfile:

+    $ web: slc run --cluster n

+Commit your changes and redeploy the app:

+    $ git add Procfile
+    $ git commit -m "Started clustered app" Procfile
+    $ git push heroku master

+Once you have set this up, you can control the cluster through the StrongLoop dashboard.

+1. Go to Heroku and find your app.
+2. Click Heroku app dashboard to view the various dynos and add-ons for your app.
+3. Click StrongLoop add-on to view the StrongOps Control Panel.
+4. Click  StrongOps Dashboard to access the StrongLoop Ops dashboard.
+5. Click on the Cluster tab to control your cluster.

+<h5> Collect metrics for your app using StrongLoop Agent </h5>

-Use the following command to generate an API key and save it to  strongloop.json  in the current directory:
+Update the start command in the Procfile:

-    $ slc strongops
+    $ web: slc run --metrics STATS

-Check in the file and redeploy your app.
-Login at strongloop.com and monitor your app.
+Commit your changes and redeploy the app:

+    $ git add Procfile
+    $ git commit -m "Collect metrics using strong-agent" Procfile
+    $ git push heroku master

+For more information on how to use StrongLoop Agent API, refer to <a href="http://docs.strongloop.com/display/SLA/Using+third-party+consoles">Using third-party consoles.</a>